istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 * The control plane (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VMs.
 This is typically done using an [Internal Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).
-Other options are possible, for example NodePort, or running Istio components on VMs, or custom network configurations - separate documents will cover advanced configs.
+You can also use NodePort, run Istio components on VMs, or use custom network configurations, separate documents will cover these advanced configurations.

 ## Installation steps